Everything You Need To Know About Thrive Causemetics

 If you need a new mascara, get the Liquid Lash Extensions Mascara™ immediately.
 It lifts, lengthens, and provides incredible volume thanks to a blend of castor seed oil, shea butter, Orchid Stem Cell Complex™, and Youth B5 Complex™.
 These ingredients work together to build healthy lashes over time.

-It’s so good, it looks like you’re wearing falsies, and it never clumps or flakes.
+It’s so good; it looks like you’re wearing falsies and never clumps or flakes.
 And it still comes off with just warm water and a washcloth.
-Not to mention, it comes in a unique Brown Black shade which we love, as well as Rich Black.
+It comes in a unique Brown Black shade, which we love, and Rich Black.

-There’s also the Brilliant Eye Brightener™ that instantly brightens your eye area with a universally flattering glow.
+The Brilliant Eye Brightener™ also instantly brightens your eye area with a flattering glow.
 It’s easy to use, hydrating, and waterproof.
 It’s the perfect accessory for any Zoom call.

 We also love the Buildable Blur CC Cream™ with SPF 35 in 18 shades, the Infinity Waterproof Eyeliner™ in seven colors, and their Liquid Light Therapy All-in-One Face Serum™ that mimics red and blue light therapy for a glowing complexion.